marcog83/RoboJS/README.md

 `sample folder` contains a working example with more use cases, nested and sibling nodes

-#EventDispatcher Class.
-The `EventDispatcher` is your messaging System.
-It dispatches and listens to `Events` from your Application.
-It's meant to be a Singleton ( EventDispatcher.getInstance() ) in your application, but you can instantiate it as a normal Class.

 #Mediator Class.
 Mediator is the context where your logic runs for a specific bunch of DOM.